The Giving of the Ten Commandments

 (And we’ll see that as we study in the next few weeks.)
-You know, Jesus has taught us to love God and love our neighbors, didn’t He?
-The 10 commandments really just elaborate on how to do that.
+Jesus has taught us to love God and love our neighbors, didn’t He?
+The ten commandments really just elaborate on how to do that.
 They explain what it means to love God and love your neighbor.
 Love is not just a funny feeling you carry around.
 Love does stuff.
-Love is a way of life.
-What it means to love God is explained in the first 4 commandments.
+Love acts in certain ways.
+What it means to love God is explained in the first four commandments.
 It means you don’t have any other gods before him.
 You don’t make any image of God.
 You honor His name and you honor His day.
 What does it mean to love your neighbor?
-The remaining 6 answer that.
+The remaining six answer that.
 It means you don’t sleep with the lady next door… unless she happens to be your wife and lives next door.
 It means you don’t rip off your boss and steal stuff out of the office.
 It means you don’t fiddle with your income tax.
 It means you don’t drive around the neighborhood resenting the fact that your car is the crummiest in the neighborhood and everyone else has a bigger house than you do.

 Listen to something Paul said in Romans 13:8-10, “Owe nothing to anyone except to love one another; for he who loves his neighbor has fulfilled the law.
 For this, ‘You shall not commit adultery, You shall not murder, You shall not steal, You shall not covet,’ and if there is any other commandment, it is summed up in this saying, ‘You shall love your neighbor as yourself.’
 Love does no wrong to a neighbor; therefore love is the fulfillment of the law.”